18 Facts About Teen Witch On Its 30th Anniversary

 16. A TEEN WITCH REMAKE WAS ANNOUNCED IN 2008.

-In 2008, Variety confirmed that High School Musical star Ashley Tisdale would re-create the role of Louise Miller in a Teen Witch remake.
+In 2008, Variety reported that High School Musical star Ashley Tisdale would recreate the role of Louise Miller in a Teen Witch remake.
 And in 2010, Tisdale talked about how (unlike in the original) the new Teen Witch would actually do some of her own singing.
-But it’s four years later now and no production start date has been announced—and Tisdale is about to celebrate her 29th birthday—so...
+But it’s nine years later now and no production start date has been announced and Tisdale is 33 years old, so ...

-When Robyn Lively’s younger sister, Gossip Girl star Blake, married Ryan Reynolds in 2012, she wanted to give her a gift she’d never forget.
+When Robyn Lively’s younger sister, Gossip Girl star Blake Lively, married Ryan Reynolds in 2012, she wanted to give her a gift she’d never forget.
 “My younger sister and younger brother are huge Teen Witch fans,” the elder Lively told Pop My Culture Podcast.
-“So for [Blake's] wedding, my younger brother and I got together and figured out how to do that last scene, the ‘Finest Hour’ dance...
+“So for [Blake's] wedding, my younger brother and I got together and figured out how to do that last scene, the ‘Finest Hour’ dance ...
 I got a blue dress, a blue tutu, and the music comes on.
 I had the necklace remade.
 I took it off and threw it to her.
 We did the whole dance!”

 18. BUT BRAD AND RANDA LIVED HAPPILY EVER AFTER.

 Louise gets the guy in the end of the movie.
 But in real life, high school stud Brad (Dan Gauthier) ended up with Louise’s teen rival, Randa (Lisa Fuller).
 “They dated while making the movie and got married shortly after the movie wrapped,” Lively—who admitted to harboring a major crush on Gauthier—told BuzzFeed.
 “I was heartbroken, but I still went to their wedding.
 Brad and Randa really lived happily ever after.”